-Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter, Ariana, Wears Revealing Dress
+Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter Ariana Wears Revealing Dress

 This isn’t the first time that Kim’s parenting has been criticized.
 Last week, the mother of six was slammed after posting a picture of her 5-year-old daughter, Kaia Rose.
 Many fans believed that Kaia was wearing makeup and stated that she looked too mature for her age.

 According to Page Six, in 2018 the television personality was accused of altering an image of Kaia.
-Fans alleged that Kim photoshopped her daughter’s nose and backside.
+Fans alleged that Kim Photoshopped her daughter’s nose and backside.
 Kim took to Twitter and seemingly denied the claims.

 “I think I’ve heard it all now!!” read the tweet.